 The normal price one-hour consultation is $120, (or $30/quarter hour).
 For that, I spend 1-2 hours preparing, and another 1-2 hours writing a follow-up report, and answering a few follow-up questions via email.
-These consultations can be by phone, Zoom, Skype, FaceTime, or in person.

 Financial hardship: I offer a sliding scale.
 I understand that many families with children with learning challenges have spent a fortune on testing and therapies.
 So I am happy to consider charging what you can afford.
 Occasionally I help pro bono.
 Email me for details.

 Initial Questionnaire Part 1